UoB-COMSM0110/2024-group-3/README.md

 11. Enemy snakes start appearing on the map.
 12. The game continues as long as the snake avoids collision with walls and enemies.
 13. When the snake collides with a wall, an enemy or itself, the game ends.
-14. The player's score is recored and can be saved under whatever name they choose.
+14. The player's score is recorded and can be saved under whatever name they choose.
 16. The player is taken back to the main menu.

 **Alternate Flows**